She's No Dummy

 If you asked us to describe an iconic image of Swedish design, you might not expect to hear about crash-test dummies.
 Those metal-and-rubber, sensor-wired fake people who are experimentally mangled in chassis were really in vogue in the 1980s, when images of their slow-motion swaying looked futuristic.
 Though still in use, today they seem alternately silly or sinister, low-tech drudges in the grim business of automotive safety.
 The avant-garde ones live in the world of bitstreams.

 But at Volvo Car Corporation, crash-test dummies are revered symbols of the company’s highest priority, preserving human life.
 And now, Volvo’s newest virtual ones are reproducing.
 Meet Linda: the world’s first-ever virtual pregnant crash-test dummy.
+With Linda’s advent, we see crash-test dummies getting not only better-looking but smarter.
+Linda is three-dimensional, with color-coded anatomy and a gracefully curved belly that has a definitively super-human capacity to change its phase of pregnancy in a flash, growing or shrinking to anywhere between zero and nine months.

 Linda owes her existence to Laura Thackray, a 27-year-old mechanical engineer for Volvo who might be the existential opposite of Dr. Frankenstein (all they have in common is the smarts).
 Thackray’s maternal, benevolent character helps research a pioneering topic: auto safety for pregnant women.
 Linda, who came to be in 2002, generates meticulous data about the effects of high-speed impact on the womb, the placenta, and the fetus.